jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=nndvhbLSlpk

 _This is Louis Rossmann.
 He repairs broken computers.
 Some manufacturers, notably Apple, make it hard to repair our computers because they want us to replace them instead.
-Louis advocates for "right to repair."
-Digital technology and open-source change the rules.
-Now regular people like Louis can use advanced repair software, collaborate with supporters and thereby change his society.
+Louis advocates for customers having the "right to repair."
+Because of digital technology and open-source regular people like Louis can use advanced repair software, collaborate with supporters and thereby change his society.
 Another example of a player god doing real politics.
 Whatever you think is essential, from wasted tax money to underfunded public education, you can fight back with computers.
 If you become a player god._

 ## Open-Source Lets Us Bust Open Gates And Start The Future Now